Strangebrewer/strangeblog/server/Planning.md

 # ToDo

 ## Next
-Create page where users can change their info (username, email, and password)
+- DONE: Create page where users can change their info (username, email, and password)

+### Account page:
+Make it so  usernames are either saved as lowercase or add a "normalizedUsername" field to the User schema When trying to signup or update the username, it should check against the normalizedUsername field Validate usernames to only accept letters, numbers, single dashes and single underscores (regex!)

 ### Sources page: